1 / 24 / 2025

 Like you and like me.

-History: This week, students learned about the slavery in the colonies and the pilgrims who sailed in the Mayflower.
-They created a mini book to outline the main ideas of their journeys.
+📕 HISTORY: This week, students learned about the slavery in the colonies and the pilgrims who sailed in the Mayflower.
+The scholars started to create a mini book to outline the main ideas of their journeys.

 Have a great weekend!